 Working Equitation Team Cattle Trial Competition

-Sunday, April 19, 2026 in the Blain's Farm & Fleet Coliseum starting
+Sunday, April 19, 2026 in the Blain's Farm & Fleet Coliseum starting at 9:00 a.m.

 The Cattle Trial honors the history and roots of Working Equitation, which is practical ranching, including effective cow work.
 The Working Equitation Cattle Trial is the fourth competition in Official Working Equitation shows.
 Called the “Spirit of the Sport” by many, the Cattle Trial brings together the skills and partnership demonstrated in the other three WE trials, which are Dressage, Ease of Handling, and Speed.